seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-05-b.** Baseline: TZ-29 on `bench/backtest_bench.py` and
+**Revision 2026-09-05-c.** Baseline: TZ-30 on `bench/backtest_guard_bench.py` (new),
-`bench/verify_bench.py` — implementation commits `8ab0a0e` and `6faf833`, report
-`CryptoReports/TZ-29-archive-coverage-and-verify-reconciliation-report.md`, merged — plus
+`bench/backtest_bench.py` and `.github/workflows/bench.yml` — implementation commit
+`7fdd7db`, report `CryptoReports/TZ-30-backtest-guard-in-gate-report.md`, merged.
-the archive dispatch its PARTIAL status was waiting on. **The baseline names the implementation commits, not the merge commit** — a merge commit carries no content, and content is what this block pins.
+**The baseline names the implementation commit, not the merge commit** — a merge commit carries no content, and content is what this block pins.

-**What moved this revision is a MEASUREMENT, not a specification.** TZ-29 built the instrument and could not run it: an Executor session cannot dispatch a workflow (inv.
-44), so three validation items had no runner reading and the report was PARTIAL and right to be.
-The dispatch of `Backtest bench (ручной запуск)` on **05.09.2026 — run #16** — took them.
-Five passages that read «never measured», «expected» or «25 of the 28» now carry a number, and two of them carry the opposite of what they predicted.

-**No production file moves at this revision and no gate figure moves either.** `index.html`, `main.py`, `catalysts.json` and the calibration record are untouched and `bench.yml` was not opened. **Nothing measured here reaches a production constant:** `k*` does not exist on either side at any grid point, so there is no number to carry across and §3.12's veto stands exactly as written (inv.
-32).
+**What moved this revision is a CONTROL, not a number.** The gate gained a fourteenth step and now builds a JavaScript bundle for the first time; no measured result, no threshold and no production constant moves with it. `index.html`, `main.py`, `catalysts.json` and the calibration record are untouched and every figure below the gate line is the one `-b` published.

+**Contract v20 lands in the same revision and is not a TZ.** `EXECUTOR-INSTRUCTIONS.md` §2 gained the three `analyst/**` paths its class table never carried — `analyst/owner.json`, `analyst/live-gate.sh`, `analyst/README.md` — a defect TZ-30 reported and correctly did not act on, because the file is Architect-owned (contract §7.14). **v20** is 814 lines, MD5 `9a257890e9db663eb0fc74129f4841e0`.

-**`bench/backtest_bench.py` has no row in the file table, and three consecutive TZs have now had to explain the absence.** The table pins the four files a TZ header fingerprints: three production artifacts plus the calibration record, and the record is there only because it is one of exactly two places `DAY_RANGE_ABNORMAL = 1.39` exists (inv.
+**`bench/backtest_bench.py` has no row in the file table, and four consecutive TZs have now had to explain the absence.** The table pins the four files a TZ header fingerprints: three production artifacts plus the calibration record, and the record is there only because it is one of exactly two places `DAY_RANGE_ABNORMAL = 1.39` exists (inv.
 46).
 A bench in that table would put a hash in every TZ header for a file that moves whenever a bench moves — the argument §11 already makes for `live-gate.sh`.
-A TZ needing the figure states it in its own `§0`, as TZ-28 and TZ-29 both did (2544 → 2768 → 3216 lines, `fb9464afba2e87450bd3fd11877da9f1` → `9357c2bc4e71542c21068be79f8691f9` → `1b921e88fdae5c1c404fbf9fbcee8b2c`).
+A TZ needing the figure states it in its own `§0`, as TZ-28, TZ-29 and TZ-30 all did (2544 → 2768 → 3216 → **3240 lines**, `fb9464afba2e87450bd3fd11877da9f1` → `9357c2bc4e71542c21068be79f8691f9` → `1b921e88fdae5c1c404fbf9fbcee8b2c` → **`d2dad0f80afa2c191c2faf1d40081a88`**).

+**`bench/backtest_guard_bench.py` gets no row either, and for the stronger reason: its control is being a gate step.** It executes on every push at step 14, so a hash in a TZ header would pin a file whose behaviour is already under a control that runs — exactly the argument §11 makes for `live-gate.sh` at step 13.
+A fingerprint entry buys a second, weaker check and costs one line in every future TZ header.

 **Two of the last three TZs were delivered PARTIAL and both were right to be (hard floor item 2).** TZ-27 left `--lab-selftest` red on D2 and D3 rather than editing an assertion to